paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-203-general-matters.md

 Amendment by Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

 #### Effective Date of 1994 Amendment
 For effective date and applicability of amendment by Pub.
 L. 103–355, see section 10001 of Pub.
-L. 103–355, set out as a note under [section 2302 of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2302).
+L. 103–355, set out as a note under [section 8752 of this title](./chapter-873-procurement-of-supplies-and-services.md#section-8752).

 #### Effective Date of 1984 Amendment
 Amendment by Pub.
 L. 98–369 applicable with respect to any solicitation for bids or proposals issued after Mar.
 31, 1985, see section 2751 of Pub.
-L. 98–369, set out as a note under [section 2302 of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2302).
+L. 98–369, set out as a note under [section 4751 of this title](./chapter-367-other-administrative-matters.md#section-4751).

 #### Effective Date of 1962 Amendment
-For effective date of amendment by Pub.
-L. 87–653, see section 1(h) of Pub.
-L. 87–653, set out as a note under [section 2304 of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2304).
+Pub.
+L. 87–653, § 1(h), Sept.
+10, 1962, 76 Stat.
+529, provided that: “The amendments made by this Act [amending this section and sections 2304, 2306, and 2310 (now 4751) of this title] shall take effect on the first day of the third calendar month which begins after the date of enactment of this Act [Sept.
+10, 1962].”

 <a id="section-3066"></a>